SchlossLab/mothur-snakemake-workflow/README.md

 --------

     project
-    |- README          # the top level description of content
+    |- README          # the top level description of content (this doc)
+    |- CONTRIBUTING    # instructions for how to contribute to your project
 	|
     |- doc/            # documentation for the study
     |  |- notebook/    # preliminary analyses (dead branches of analysis)
     |  +- paper/       # manuscript(s), whether generated or not